htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 -  Fixed a bug that could cause *condor\_submit* to fail to submit a job with a proxy file to a *condor\_schedd* older than 8.5.8, due to the absence of an X.509 CA certificates directory. :ticket:`6258`
--  Restored a check in *condor\_submit* about whether the job’s X.509 proxy has sufficient lifetime remaining. :ticket:`6283`
+-  Restored a check in *condor\_submit* about whether the job's X.509 proxy has sufficient lifetime remaining. :ticket:`6283`
 -  Fixed a bug in *condor\_dagman* where the DAG status file showed an incorrect status code if submit attempts failed for the final node.